Maextro S800: Specifications

 The rear row has two seats split by a multifunction armrest, which contains collapsible folding tables with integrated makeup mirrors, a refrigerated drinks compartment which also stores complimentary stemware, heated and cooled cupholders, active-cooled wireless charging pads, mute and blackout buttons, and a fingerprint-secured safe.
 The doors contain physical power seat controls along with a detachable touchscreen remote to control the each seat's functions, including heating, ventilation, massaging, climate controls, window dimming, and 'zero-gravity' 148.5° recline functions, which can also fold down the front passenger seat for use as a footrest.
 The rear seats also have access to a projector display with a retracting screen, an illuminated star pattern on the ceiling, and lighting which can change color temperature based on ambient conditions.

 The interior uses materials such as genuine leather, wood grain, and crystal, and is available in three upholstery color schemes: two-tone purple and white, brown, and two-tone brown and white, and can be matched with complimentary exterior paint colors.
-It has a 2,920-watt 43-speaker Huawei Sound 7.5.10 audio system with 10 ceiling-mounted speakers, which features two tweeters and two midrange speakers integrated into each seat's headrest and is capable of isolating sound between the front and rear rows.
+It has a 2,920-watt 43-speaker HUAWEI Sound Ultimate (HUAWEI SOUND ULTIMATE 非凡系列) 7.5.10 audio system with 10 ceiling-mounted speakers, which features two tweeters and two midrange speakers integrated into each seat's headrest and is capable of isolating sound between the front and rear rows.
 The S800 receives a custom QQ Music app in the infotainment system called the Premium Edition, which includes a custom black and gold skin, compatibility with the vehicle's unique audio system, and custom content.
 Each seat also has a lighting system which adjusts based on the passenger's posture, and can be gesture controlled.
 It has a 445 L trunk lined with tufted carpet.